Diseases & Conditions

-Both radiofrequency ablation and cryotherapy are typically used when surgery might lead to unacceptable complications.
+Both radiofrequency ablation and cryotherapy are typically used when more extensive surgery might lead to unacceptable complications.

 Curettage.
 This is the procedure most commonly used to treat a chondroblastoma.
 In curettage, special instruments are used to scrape the tumor out of the bone.
 Once a chondroblastoma is curetted, it is unusual for it to return.

 Bone graft.
-After curettage, your doctor may fill the cavity with a bone graft to help stabilize the bone.
-A bone graft is taken either from a donor (allograft) or from another bone in your body (autograft)—most often, the pelvis.
+After curettage, the doctor may fill the cavity with a bone graft to help stabilize the bone.
+A bone graft is taken either from a donor (allograft) or from another bone in your body (autograft) — most often, the pelvis.

 In rare cases, a chondroblastoma can spread to the lungs or other organs.
 If the tumor spreads, surgical removal of the bone, as well as the affected area of the organ, is necessary.
 This will typically result in a cure.

 Recurrence of the tumor is the most serious complication of surgical treatment.
 Other potential complications include:

 - Rarely, fracture or collapse of the bone through the treated area

 Your or your child's outcome after treatment will depend on a number of factors, including: